 The most opulent option is Casa Palmero, which is former mansion acquired by the Pebble Beach Co., in 1994.
 Ranging from $1,100 to more than $3,000 per night, Casa Palmero is an intimate, Mediterranean-style estate that features 24 private rooms and suites, each with wood-burning fireplaces, over-sized tubs and mostly king beds.
 Overlooking the first and second fairways of Pebble Beach Golf Links, Casa Palmero is just a few steps away from The Spa at Pebble Beach.

-The next level is the Lodge, starting at $840 per night for a Garden View up to $4,230 per night for the two-bedroom Sloat Suite, and those digs, located along the 18th hole, are pretty special, too.
-Or you can stay at the relatively economical Inn at Spanish Bay starting sy $720 per night for a Garden View room.
+The next level is the Lodge, starting at less than $400 per night for a Garden View up to more than $4,300 per night for the two-bedroom Sloat Suite, and those digs, located along the 18th hole, are pretty special, too.
+Or you can stay at the relatively economical Inn at Spanish Bay starting at around $720 per night for a Garden View room.